Kuzat/screenshot-node/README.md

 ---
 Takes a screenshot of selected area and saves it to disk.

-# LINUX VERSION ONLY.
-MAC PLANNED FOR VERSION 1.1.0 AND WINDOWS FOR 1.2.0
+# LINUX AND MAC VERSION ONLY.
+WINDOWS FOR 1.2.0

 ## Instalation
 ```sh